TheTekton337/pntkl-rfc/RFCs/0012-rtn-pntkl-shell.md

 ## 8. Conclusion

 Integrating shell environment capabilities into React Native applications heralds a new era of mobile app development, characterized by enhanced performance, dynamic content delivery, and extensive customization options.
-The development of `pntkl-shell`, in conjunction with iSHKit and TermuxKit, and the integration with the Native-Bundler-RNRA for in-app bundling, marks a significant milestone in realizing this vision, promising a future where mobile applications are more interactive, adaptable, and powerful.
+The development of `rtn-pntkl-shell`, in conjunction with iSHKit and TermuxKit, and the integration with the Native-Bundler-RNRA for in-app bundling, marks a significant milestone in realizing this vision, promising a future where mobile applications are more interactive, adaptable, and powerful.

 ## Appendix: API Documentation